 For the purposes of this trial, an electric vehicle means a plug-in electric vehicle, not a hybrid.
 This means the likes of the Nissan Leaf, any Tesla, BMW’s i3 or i8, VW e-Golf, Hyundai Ioniq and Renault Zoe.
 Drivers of hybrids that have a petrol engine which charges the battery are not eligible.
 Drivers of vehicles such as the Mitsubishi Outlander PHEV which can plug in but also has a petrol motor are eligible.

-Owners of eligible electric vehicles will receive a sticker in the mail, or can email email@example.com.
+Owners of eligible electric vehicles received a sticker in the mail.

 On-ramps with EV lanes

 - Bus-only lane, northbound on-ramp, Upper Harbour Highway